alvarolm/GoGuru/README.md

 	whicherrs	show possible values of the selected error variable
 ```

-Select one and the output will be displayed in a new tab.
+Select one of the modes and the output will be displayed in a new tab.
+**double click on the file name in the results to jump directly to it.**

 Install
 -------